vuhcl/cs110_final_project/README.rst

 Parameters
 ----------

-Similar to BL, QL guarantees that there is no false negatives, but trades memory efficiency for a small false positive rate.
+Similar to BF, QL guarantees that there is no false negatives, but trades memory efficiency for a small false positive rate.
 A false positive can occur only when two elements map to the same fingerprint (Bender et. al., 2011).